godaddy-wordpress/woocommerce-extra-product-sorting-options/readme.txt

 == Frequently Asked Questions ==
 = Do I need to rename the default sorting? =
 Nope.
-You can use this plugin to simply add alphabetical, reverse alphabetical, and randomized sorting to your shop pages.
+You can use this plugin to simply add new sorting options to your shop pages.
 Any of the settings are entirely optional.

 = How do I set my new sorting option as the default? = When you check to enable these options, save your Product settings.
 You'll now be able to select your new options as a default under the "Default Product Sorting" list.